pythoro/npsolve/README.md

 ### Never mutate the state

 Each value in the state dictionary is a read-only view of a single numpy array.
-These views are setup in the `Package.setup` method prior to integration.
+These views are setup in the `system.setup` method prior to integration.

 For performance, the state dict is a normal dict, which can be mutated.